red-collar-official/flutter_kore/docs/interactor.md

       }),
     ];
 }
 ```

+In the example above we also specify <b>syncRestore</b> option.
+If this option set to true state will be restored from cache during <b>initialize</b> call.
+Otherwise it will be restored asynchronously.

-Here is example if declaration of all types of dependencies:
+And here is example if declaration of all types of dependencies:

 ```dart
 @basicInstance